Recruit for the Work and Travel Program

 Interested in becoming a Greenheart Exchange international sending partner?

 As a J-1 visa sponsor designated by the U.S. Department of State, we work with a network of sending partners from around the world.
-Together, we invite international university students to the U.S. to spend their academic summer break on the Summer Work and Travel program.
+Together, we invite international university students to the U.S. to spend their academic summer break on the Summer Work Travel program.

 While engaging in cultural exchange, participants work in seasonal positions in various industries located throughout the U.S. In addition to building invaluable life skills, participants receive the opportunity to immerse themselves in U.S. culture, improve their English, make new friends, and so much more!